GuyMichael/Reactdroid/README.md

     , { MainStore }
 )

-//from now on, 'myAComponent' we be re-rendered whenever FeatureReducerAReducerKey.isFeatureEnabled's value is changed
+//from now on, 'myAComponent' we be re-rendered whenever FeatureReducerAReducerKey.isFeatureEnabled's value is changed.
 ```

 That's a basic example, but it explains exactly how this Flux architecture works.